November 17. 2014

 - Children are more likely to become dehydrated from vomiting or diarrhea because they have less body fluid reserve than adults do, and this increases their risk for rapid dehydration.
 Children also have smaller circulating blood volumes than adults, so without rapid intervention, relatively small amounts of blood loss can become dangerous more quickly.

-The Youngest Victims: Disaster Preparedness to Meet Children's Needs (AAP)
+For more information: The Youngest Victims: Disaster Preparedness to Meet Children's Needs (AAP)

 How is Ebola transmitted?